joey-91/SQLite-Data-Warehouse-Task/README.md

 # Running Pipeline

-This task is run from the ETL.py script
+This process is run from the ETL.py script.
+I have left commented out print statements so you can easily view the tables being updated at each stage of the code.

 #  Slowly Changing Dimensions